supervisely/developer-portal/app-development/neural-network-integration/train/training-dashboard.md

     # REQUIRED
     # your neural network to train
     model=model,
-    # this titles will be used for logging values while trainig as
+    # These titles will be used for logging values while training as part of tags
     # self.log('add_scalar', tag='Loss/train', scalar_value=train_loss, global_step=epoch)
     plots_titles=['Loss', 'Accuracy'],
     # OPTIONAL
-    # This row will add additional hyperparam to UI.
+    # This row will add an additional hyperparam to the UI.
     # You will have access to this hyperparam inside CustomTrainDashboard as
     # hparams = self.get_hyperparameters()
     # C = hparams['general']['C']